vintheweirdass/archlinuxarm-rpi4-aarch64-prebuilt/README.md

 # Arch Linux ARM 64-bit version for RPi4

-This is a prebuilt version of [ArchLinuxARM](https://archlinuxarm.org/) 64-bit version (AArchv8) for Raspberry Pi 4 using [Github Action workflow file](https://github.com/vintheweirdass/archlinuxarm-rpi4-aarch64-prebuilt/actions/workflows/build-image.yml).
+This is a prebuilt version of [ArchLinuxARM](https://archlinuxarm.org/) 64-bit version (AArchv8) for Raspberry Pi 4 using my [Github Action workflow file](https://github.com/vintheweirdass/archlinuxarm-rpi4-aarch64-prebuilt/actions/workflows/build-image.yml).

 I made this repository because I have a pain repartitioning and flashing the Arch Linux into sdcard from the VM (since I was on Windows) all over again
 ## Downloading